grafana/oats/README.md

 - Full round-trip testing: from the application to the observability stack
   - Data is stored in the LGTM stack ([Loki], [Grafana], [Tempo], [Prometheus], [OpenTelemetry Collector])
   - Data is queried using LogQL, PromQL, and TraceQL
-  - All data is sent to the observability stack via OTLP - so OATS can also be used with other observability stacks
+  - All data is sent to the observability stack via OTLP - so OATs can also be used with other observability stacks
 - End-to-end testing
   - Docker Compose with the [docker-otel-lgtm] image
   - Kubernetes with the [docker-otel-lgtm] and [k3d]